 There are two forms of SLC4A1-associated distal renal tubular acidosis; they are distinguished by their inheritance pattern.
 The autosomal dominant form is more common and is usually less severe than the autosomal recessive form.
 The autosomal dominant form can be associated with incomplete or complete distal renal tubular acidosis and is rarely associated with blood cell abnormalities.
 The autosomal recessive form is always associated with complete distal renal tubular acidosis and is more commonly associated with blood cell abnormalities, although not everyone with this form has abnormal blood cells.

-The prevalence of SLC4A1-associated distal renal tubular acidosis is unknown.
 The condition is most common in Southeast Asia, especially Thailand.